dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 ### Multiple Return Values

 Functions can only return one value.
-However, a function may return multiple values by returning a tuple.
+However, a function may return multiple values by returning them in a tuple.

 ```python
 def divide(a,b):